 How Do I Tell What Type of HEPA filter an Air Purifier Is Hosting?

-By looking at the filter through our naked eyes, it’s hard to tell which is which.
-The best way is to screen through the air purifier specification from its manual or website.
+The best way to tell what type of HEPA filter is used in an air purifier to screen through the specification from its manual or website.
 You can also check out the HEPA labeled score that should be printed on the box.
-Regardless of the filter naming convention, if is at 99.97% efficiency on particles as small as 0.3 microns, it is a True HEPA filter.
+Regardless of the filter naming convention, if is at a 99.97% filtration efficiency on particles as small as 0.3 microns, it is a True HEPA filter.
 Anything poorer than that would fall under HEPA-type filter.

 As stated by the Institute of Environmental Science and Technology (IEST), there are 6 types of HEPA filters from A, B, C, D, E & F. Each has its own characteristics and performance as shown by the table below.

 |E||MIL-STD 51477 or MIL-STD F51068||Thermal DOP||Photometer||Polydisperse DOP||99.97%/ 0.3 um|